 Information and resources are updated multiple times a week.

-Individuals who are aged 16+ are eligible to make an appointment to be vaccinated starting on April 15.
+Individuals who are aged 12+ are eligible to make an appointment.
 Please continue to check your local jurisdiction for the most up-to-date vaccine eligibility and available appointments.
 Learn more about the updated California COVID-19 guidelines here.

 Learn more about the updated California COVID-19 guidelines here.